How do you make ends meet?

 How are funds used?

-Choosing a relatively simple lifestyle means we don’t need to fund a great deal beyond the necessities.
-We pay ourselves a good wage whenever the business can afford it and it’s a priority for us to pay our contractors and colleagues a very good hourly rate.
+As we both lead relatively simple lifestyles we don’t need to fund luxuries.
+We pay ourselves a good wage whenever the business can afford it and it’s a priority for us to pay our contractors and colleagues standard industry rates.
 In 2020 we committed to two paid employees working a few hours each a week.

 Ethics